twiggystardust/RPGTest/README.txt

 	    Added shop state.
 Added dialog with shopkeep (still need to fix, button push is too quick.)
 Added player stats, painted them to the screen in the menu.

+5th change: Added dungeon tiles to tile sheet along with dungeon state and transistion
+	    to and from the state/dungeon.
+Started building inventory (this is trial and error at this point.)
+Also fixed player animation.